-A unique flow-rate measurement solution for use with any flow control system
+A unique flow sensor for use with any flow control system

 The different FLOW UNIT models offer an extensive choice of flow-rate ranges to best match your required precision, from 7nL/min to 5mL/min.

 2. TUNE YOUR MEASUREMENTS FOR A LARGE ARRAY OF LIQUIDS